Nebraska virus cases on the rise again after brief dip - NewsBreak

 Nebraska virus cases on the rise again after brief dip

 OMAHA, Neb.
+(AP) — Nebraska is reporting a rise in new virus cases again after a brief dip, although the latest...panhandlepost.com

-(AP) — Nebraska is reporting a rise in new virus cases again after a brief dip, although the latest numbers remain lower than earlier this month.
+OMAHA, Neb.
+(AP) — Nebraska is reporting a rise in new virus cases again after a brief dip, although the latest...panhandlepost.com

-Data from the Centers for Disease Control and Prevention showed Nebraska reported 5,826 cases of COVID-19 last week, up from 5,488 the previous week.Family: COVID delays in moving Iowa man contributed to death

-But the numbers are lower than the 7,052 cases reported the week before that.

 Comments / 0